ridhwan-i/CSCI331_Group1_HW6/README.md

 # CSCI331_Group1_HW6
-This repository contains the group work for Homework 6 using the WideWorldImporters database.
+This repository contains the group work for Homework 6 using the AdventureWorks database.

 ## Members